• Home

 Kia Rio 2011–2018 start/stop system control button on dashboard

-Press the dashboard button to temporarily deactivate the Start/Stop system on the Kia Rio.
+Press the dashboard ISG OFF button to disable start/stop on the Kia Rio for the current trip.

 When the System May Not Operate